• Skip to primary navigation

 Salt - Optional and we only use a little bit.
 Can leave it out if preferred, it is used to enhance some of the other flavors.

-Cayenne pepper - You can use more or leave it out.
-Your grilled chicken legs will not be spicy with a couple dashes.
-It is used for a touch of flavor but not a lot.
-If you like it spicy, add some more!
+Cayenne pepper – You can use more or leave it out.
+Your BBQ chicken legs on the grill will not be spicy with a couple dashes.
+If you like spicy, you will want to add more!

 Prepping the chicken